Woodrow Wilson Bridge

 Alexandria had sued to limit the bridge to 10 lanes of traffic.
 The bridge was built with space for 12 lanes.
 Some of the space dedicated for future High Occupancy Vehicle (HOV), transit, or rail was used for concrete barriers that separated regular and HOV traffic.

-In 2025, the Virginia Department of Transportation proposed in the I-495 Southside Express Lanes Study to add 11 miles of "express lanes" (with tolls) to the Capital Beltway between I--95 and Maryland.
+In 2025, the Virginia Department of Transportation proposed in the I-495 Southside Express Lanes Study to add 11 miles of toll lanes to the Capital Beltway between I--95 and Maryland.
 That was the last section of I-495 in Virginia without express lanes.

 Bridges in Virginia